iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 - `--targets` - limit the comparison to these specific metric files.

-- `-R`, `--recursive` - determines the metric files to use by searching each target directory and its subdirectories for DVC-files to inspect. `targets` is expected to contain one or more directories for this option to have effect.
+- `-R`, `--recursive` - determines the metric files to use by searching each target directory and its subdirectories for DVC-files to inspect.
+If there are no directories among the `targets`, this option is ignored.

 - `-t`, `--type` - specify a type of the metric file.
 Accepted values are: `raw` (default), `json`, `tsv`, `htsv`, `csv`, `hcsv`.
 It will be used to determine